You have your dream dress on – but something is not quite right. And that one thing is ruining it for you. Time for DIY Alterations.

 Trims also may need replacement – learn how you can add trim to edges here

-Zippers break, buttonholes get wide, buttons pop out, thread bars get thread bare.
+Zippers break, buttonholes get wider, buttons pop out, thread bars get threadbare, snaps come loose, velcro looses its grip and lacing eyelets pop out.
 A garment is virtually useless without its fastener.
 So you will need to repair these pronto.

-Check out posts like ” How to fix zippers” How to sew a button with a sewing machine or by hand or how to sew button loops for solutions to some of these problems
+Check out posts like ” How to fix zippers” for all your zipper problems; How to sew a button with a sewing machine or by hand or how to sew button loops for solutions to some of these problems.
+Other fastener solutions are there in these posts : How to sew a zipper ; How to make cloth buttons; How to do the lacing right.

 Make a dart in the back pattern.
 This may solve this problem